Manuscript Review CME

-Journal of Thoracic Oncology (JTO) staff, authors, reviewers, editors, and planners associated with the development of content for this activity reported no relevant financial relationships.
+Journal of Thoracic Oncology (JTO): All relevant financial commercial relationships related to the manuscript review activity from staff, authors, reviewers, editors, and planners associated with the development of content for this activity reported are resolved prior to the activity.
 Final decisions regarding manuscript publication and CME content are made by an editor who does not have any relevant relationships with a commercial interest; thus, the editor has nothing to disclose.

 If the CME article describes a) the use of a device, product or drug that is not FDA approved, or b) an off label use of an approved device, product, or drug, this information will be disclosed in the introduction of the CME activity.

 Resolution of Conflicts of Interest: In accordance with the ACCME Standards for Commercial Support of CME, IASLC has implemented mechanisms, prior to the planning and implementation of this Manuscript Review CME activity, to identify and resolve conflicts of interest for all individuals in a position to control the content of this Manuscript Review activity.
 All COI was resolved prior to the Manuscript Review activity.
-If any reviewer has a conflict of interest related to the article in review, he/she will be prohibited from reviewing the article.
+Reviewers with a conflict of interest related to the article in review, are prohibited from reviewing the article.

 Process for Claiming Credit: Only reviews received on time and judged as satisfactory by the editor (Editor-in-Chief or Associate/Senior Editors) responsible for the particular manuscript will be eligible for CME credit.
 The features that contribute most importantly to the quality of manuscript reviews for the IASLC: adherence to reviewer guidelines, specificity and accuracy, completeness, usefulness of recommendations to editors and authors, tone, internal consistency, and understanding of the needs of the journal'sreaders.
 The reviewer should place the current work in the context of existing evidence in the area, describe the unique contributions of the current work, and comment on any inconsistencies of the current work with previous research in the area as well as any methodological or experimental issues.
 The chosen article reviewers will be emailed a CME Request Form for Manuscript Review in order to receive credit.
 The CME certificate will be ready for them to print or save upon completion.